Most Requested Services

-This week, I joined my colleagues on the Los Angeles City Council in attending the National League of Cities’ Congress of Cities and Exposition Conference in Seattle, Washington.
+This week, I joined my colleagues on the Los Angeles City Council in attending the National League of Cities’ Congress of Cities Conference in Washington, D.C.
 The City of Los Angeles joined cities from across the country in this unique opportunity to share best practices and learn strategies to promote local economic and financial health, and ensure quality of life for all city residents.

 This week I was honored to join an unprecedented delegation of Los Angeles officials in Washington D.C. for the annual Access Washington D.C. symposium on “Immigration, Infrastructure & Trade” organized by the Los Angeles Area Chamber of Commerce and the Valley Industry and Commerce Association.
 Councilmember Joe Buscaino and I met with over a dozen members of congress, Department of Transportation Secretary Anthony Foxx and Acting Deputy Secretary of Transportation Victor Mendez to advocate for federal funds for the Save Our Streets L.A. proposal (SOSLA) to fix 8,700 lane miles of failed streets in the City of Los Angeles over a ten-year period.

 On Tuesday, I urged my colleagues on the City Council to support my resolution (14-0002-S5) in support of U.S. Senate Bill S.1813, "the Earthquake Affordability Act of 2013," sponsored by Senator Dianne Feinstein.
 "The Earthquake Affordability Act of 2013" would establish a program to provide guarantees for debt issued by or on behalf of State catastrophic insurance programs to assist in the financial recovery from earthquakes and earthquake related events.